jmcuneo/a1-gettingstarted/README.md

 3. footer: contains the IBM and WPI bullet points (learned from W3 Schools)
 4. figure: contains a photo of myself (learned from W3 Schools)
 5. nav: contains a hyperlink to a past project (learned from W3 Schools)
-- **Simple Animation**: Edited sample code from W3 schools to make a shape move from one corner of a container to the other.
-I tried to make it bounce back once it reached the corner, but I couldnt find many tutorials to help.
-It was challenging to find cooler tutorials that were easy for me to focus on and understand, so it was hard to come up with andcreate something original.
+- **Simple Animation**: Edited sample code based on W3 Schools code and alessiomaddaluno on Github to make an image move from one corner of a canvas to the other.
+I wanted to make the image bounce back and forth like the dvd logo, so I found existing projects to help, hence finding code from alessiomaddaluno.
 ## Design Achievements
 - **Google Fonts**: I used Danrek (h1 and h2 font) and Baloo2 (article font) from Google fonts in my site.
 - **Coolers Color Palette**: